-Commencement of construction of any work pursuant to the approved plans shall occur within one (1) year from the date of ARC approval.
+Commencement of construction of any work pursuant to the approved Final Plans shall occur within one (1) year from the date of ARC approval.
 If the Owner fails to begin construction within this time period, any approval given shall be deemed revoked unless, upon the written request of the Owner made to the ARC prior to the expiration of said one year period, and upon a finding by the ARC that there has been no change in circumstances, the time for such commencement may be extended in writing by the ARC.

-Construction will be deemed to have commenced once the Lot has been disturbed.
-Construction must proceed in a continuous manner through the completion of the Residential Unit and all other Improvements shown on the final design submittal approved by the ARC.
+Construction shall be deemed to have commenced once the Lot has been disturbed.
+Construction shall proceed in a continuous manner through the completion of the Residential Unit and all other Improvements shown on the Final Design submittal approved by the ARC.
 If construction ceases for a period greater than three months, the ARC may require that construction immediately be resumed on the Lot or that the Lot be returned to its natural condition, or the Association shall be entitled to exercise any other remedy available to it under the Declaration or law.

 The Owner shall, in any event, complete construction of any approved new construction project on his Lot within eighteen (18) months after commencing construction thereof.
-If the Owner fails to comply with this schedule, the ARC shall be entitled to exercise any remedy available to it under the Declaration or law, including, at the direction of the ARC, imposition of a fine of up to \$100/day until Certificate of Occupancy is received and final inspection has occurred.
+If the Owner fails to comply with this schedule, the ARC will be entitled to exercise any remedy available to it under the Declaration or law, including, at the direction of the ARC, imposition of a fine of up to \$100/day until Certificate of Occupancy is received and final inspection has occurred.
 Owner or Builder shall provide quarterly progress reports throughout the project with status updates of a timeline for completion.
-Proper notification via certified man and email or any proposed imposed fine to the builder and owner.

-Any change, deletion or addition to the plans and specifications approved by the ARC must be approved in writing by the ARC.
+For any change, deletion or addition to the plans and specifications to be considered accepted, it must be approved by the ARC in writing.